dtjv/poc-mysql/sql/README.md

 # sql

-SQL practice using MySQL and Docker.
+A proof-of-concept setup to practice SQL, using MySQL and Docker.

 ### [Read the article](https://dtjv.io/sql-practice-with-mysql-and-docker/)